Are you wondering “why do Chihuahuas sleep so much?”

 On cloudy, rainy days, our Chihuahua is more lethargic and wants to sleep most of the time.
-Chihuahuas are known for sleeping a lot.
-They love to find a cozy blanket and burrow into it.
+He loves to find a cozy blanket and burrow into it.

 However, if it’s a scorching day, it can make dogs sleep more due to the high heat causing them to feel more lethargic.

 They might even seek refuge in the bathroom for a nap, as the cool tiles offer a refreshing escape from the sweltering heat.